This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How is depression diagnosed?

 Your healthcare provider will ask about your symptoms and how long you have had them.
 He or she will ask if you have any family members with depression.
-He may also ask if you have had stressful events in your life.
-Tell him if you have other health conditions and the names of any medicines you take.
+Tell your healthcare provider about any stressful events in your life.
+He or she may ask about any other health conditions or medicines you take.

 How is depression treated?

 - Therapy may be used to treat your depression.
 A therapist will help you learn to cope with your thoughts and feelings.
 This can be done alone or in a group.
 It may also be done with family members or a significant other.

 - Antidepressant medicine may be given to improve or balance your mood.
 You may need to take this medicine for several weeks before you begin to feel better.
 Tell your healthcare provider about any side effects or problems you have with your medicine.
 The type or amount of medicine may need to be changed.

 How can I manage depression?

 - Get regular physical activity.
 Try to exercise for 30 minutes, 3 to 5 days a week.
 Work with your healthcare provider to develop an exercise plan that you enjoy.
 Physical activity may improve your symptoms.

 - Get enough sleep.
 Create a routine to help you relax before bed.
+You can listen to music, read, or do yoga.
 Try to go to bed and wake up at the same time every day.
 Sleep is important for emotional health.

 - Eat a variety of healthy foods from all of the food groups.
 A healthy meal plan is low in fat, salt, and added sugar.
 Ask your healthcare provider for more information about a meal plan that is right for you.